 I also taught English in a mainstream school, and here I was able to establish the “connected classroom”, connecting my students to professionals located several hours away.

-I took on the role as head of technology in the schools’ English department, encouraging the purchase of short throw projectors and online literacy and spelling software to assist with the teaching of spelling, reading and writing in the school with measurable success.
+I took on the role of head of technology in the schools’ English department, encouraging the purchase of short-throw projectors and online literacy and spelling software to assist with the teaching of spelling, reading and writing in the school with measurable success.
 Viva la digital revolution!

 Q4.
 What aspect of your job do you enjoy most?

 Q5.
-What are your thoughts on memorising a template for PTE’s Write Essay question?
+What are your thoughts on memorizing a template for PTE’s Write Essay question?

-I don’t recommend that students memorise a template for the PTE essay.
+I don’t recommend that students memorize a template for the PTE essay.
 Instead, I highly recommend that students remember a framework for the essay – Intro, Body 1, Body 2 and conclusion.
 Then the numbers 3,4,4,2.
 These are the number of sentences in each paragraph.
-Then learn and memorise the purpose of each sentence.
+Then learn and memorize the purpose of each sentence.

 Q6.
 What’s one tip you would give to someone struggling with Summarize Written Text?

 If you are struggling with Summarise Written Text, then focus on selecting and noting down key nouns in the text, and link them together logically using your own words and understanding.
 If you do not understand the text you have read, re-read it.

 Practice accurate note-taking, and read a lot.
 Remember the instruction is to summarise.